Spiti & Pangi Valley

 Category Details

-Tour start/end Delhi – Delhi
+Tour Start/End Delhi / Delhi

-Total distance Approx. 1,700 km
+Total Distance Approx. 1,700 km

 Accommodation 16 nights in the best available hotels, lodges, and guesthouses

-Highlights Jalori Pass (3,135 m), Jot Pass (2,800 m), Sach Pass (4,420 m), Kunzum Pass (4,500 m), Golden Temple in Amritsar, Dharamshala (seat of the Dalai Lama), “World’s most dangerous road” near Killar
+Highlights Jalori Pass (3,135 m), Jot Pass (2,800 m), Sach Pass (4,420 m), Kunzum Pass (4,500 m), the infamous Killar Road, Golden Temple in Amritsar, Dharamshala (seat of the Dalai Lama)

 ITinerary